 1987-1989: Backpack journey in North America, South India, and East Africa.

-1992: Lived in Point Barrow, far north town in Alaska, with the Inuit.
-Participated in the building of umiaq (boat used by both Yupik and Inuit).
+1992: Lived in Point Barrow, far north town in Alaska, with the Iñupiat.
+Participated in the building of Umiaq (Sealskin boat).

 1994: Journeyed by dugout canoe for 2 months, 800km, through the Orinoco river, in the Colombian jungle.
 Worked as a tourist guide in Machu Picchu for 2 years.